ProgrammingLover71/Harmonify/README.md

 # Changelog

 ## 1.3.2
-Fixed an internal bug where an `AttributeError` would appear.
+Fixed an internal bug where an `UnboundLocalError` would appear when creating a new patch.

 ## 1.3.1
 Added the `PatchInfo` utility class and two new fucntions, `get_function_patches` and `get_method_patches`.